-(a) the design and location of any works, future development likely to be facilitated
+(a) the design and location of any works, future development within Proposed Lots 2 and 3.

-The Bush Fire Management plan required clearance is contained within the minimum area necessary to be cleared to provide adequate bush fire protection.
+The Bush Fire Management plan required clearance is contained within the minimum area necessary to be cleared to provide adequate bush protection.
 According to the Natural Assets Code report prepared by Rod Hancl this will not have an unnecessary unacceptable impact on the priority vegetation.